Three Universities Program — After the Empire: The Collapse of Communism and Beyond

 Please refer to Tartu's website for more information regarding the program and the new module."

 ISEP-Direct Summer for all ISEP member students

-Participants spend one week in Estonia (Tallinn), one week in Latvia (Riga), and one week in Ukraine (Kiev).
+Participants spend one week in Estonia (Tartu), one week in Latvia (Riga), and one week in Estonia (Tallinn).
 Lectures by the professors of the participating universities are given in English on a variety of topics concerning social, political, economic, and judicial issues.
 Special seminars and meetings with diplomats, businessmen, and politicians are part of the program, as are visits to enterprises, governmental, and NGO institutions and/or media firms.
 The program awards 6 ECTS credits (usually equivalent to 3 US credits).

 HOW TO LIST THIS PROGRAM IN THE ISEP APPLICATION

 I-to-I applicants who are not native English speakers must the ISEP Language Proficiency Report.
 Note: The host institution ultimately determines proficiency level and course eligibility.

 See the Membership Directory for details.